Chapter 3 : Classes

-"Damn, I didn't get it.
+"Bullocks, I didn't get it.
 Come on, you know it's me, please!?"
 I begged, but she crossed her arms and shook her head.
-That twit, I could see her mouth quivering into a smile.
+That twit, I could see her paint flecks smirking.
 I begged for another minute, but when she continued to refuse, I took matters into my own hands.

 "Fred!?
 Al?
 Sophie!?"
 I shouted through her portrait, pounding against it.
-She jumped out of her frame, and muttered something about 'no respect', but still refused to open.
+She jumped out of her frame, and sat in the next frame over complianing about 'no respect', but still refused to open.
 "Come on guys, I’m locked out!"
 I turned back to the Fat Lady and was about to threaten fireworks, when I heard a voice behind me.

 "Err, thanks professor.
-Sorry about that," I muttered.
+Sorry about that," I muttered sheepishly.

-"Not a problem, I had to come up here anyway, can you give this to Sophie for me?" he asked, handing me a notebook.
+"Not a problem.
+I had to come up here anyway, can you give this to Sophie for me?" he asked, handing me a textbook.
 "Forgot to give it to her at dinner."

-"Yeah sure, I can," I said, accepting the notebook.
+"Yeah sure, I can," I said, accepting the textbook.
 He turned and left, so I gave the Fat Lady a smug grin before I climbed through the portrait hole.

 "Did you guys not hear me?"
 I asked when I saw Fred and Al sitting in front of the fireplace along with Sophie.
 She was sitting in a nearby chair with her nose buried in what I recognized as our new Herbology book.